david-pizzi-cg/github-ai-workflow-demo/README.md

 - Test the fix by checking file content and git history
 - Add a comprehensive closure comment to the GitHub issue
 - Close the issue with appropriate completion status
-- Summarize the successful autonomous workflow completion
+- Summarise the successful autonomous workflow completion

 **🏁 Stage 2 Complete**: You've experienced autonomous AI development.
 The fix is now verified locally, ready for Stage 3's safeguards demonstration.